BioData-PT/beacon2-ri-api/deploy/README.md

 - .env  (define the password for the db user, only use letters and numbers)
 - beacon2-ri-api/training-ui-files/secret.py (use the script in the same directory to generate a key)

+Everytime you need to run reindex.py everytime you recreate your DB (you can run it on the beacon container or on the host)

 Additional configurations:

 - Nginx: